 Misamis University Ranks 88th in WURI 2025 for Student Mobility and Openness

 Misamis University has been ranked 88th in the A2: Student Mobility and Openness category in the 2025 World University Ranking for Innovation (WURI).
 Dr. Lloyd B. Ranises, Linkage Officer, penned the case submitted for this category, focusing on the mobility of MU personnel and students, both locally and internationally, as part of the University's linkage and internationalization initiatives.
-The entry, titled “From Online and Hybrid to Cross-Border Mobility: Mixed Methods for a Beginner University in Internationalization,” was submitted to WURI on January 15, 2025, as Misamis University's official application under the A2 category for the 2025 rankings.
+The entry, titled “From Online and Hybrid to Cross-Border Mobility: Mixed Methods for a Beginner University in Internationalization,” was submitted to WURI on January 15, 2025, as Misamis University's official application under the A2 category for the 2025 rankings, enhancing best practices in student mobility both for local and international arena.

 This initiative aims to increase the University's visibility among stakeholders worldwide, in line with its vision: “Misamis University envisions to be a globally-recognized institution of learning.”